 - (a) Cash and amounts held in current, deposit and margin accounts and in other timerelated deposits will be valued at their nominal value.
-For this purpose, foreign currency balances will be converted into base currency at prevailing foreign exchange rates. - (b) Except in the case of units in an authorised unit trust or units in other collective investment schemes, all transferable securities will be valued: - (i) if a single price for buying and selling the security is quoted, at that price; - (ii) if separate buying and selling prices are quoted, at the average of the two prices; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no price exists, at a value which, in the opinion of the ACD, is fair and reasonable. - (c) Units in an authorised unit trust or other collective investment scheme will be valued: - (i) if a single price for buying and selling units is quoted, at that price; - (ii) if separate buying and selling prices are quoted, at the average of the two prices providing the buying price has been reduced by any preliminary charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no price exists, at a value which, in the opinion of the ACD, is fair and reasonable. - (d) Money market instruments which have a residual maturity of less than three months and have no specific sensitivity to market parameters, including credit risk, shall be valued on an amortised basis.
+For this purpose, foreign currency balances will be converted into base currency at prevailing foreign exchange rates. - (b) Except in the case of units in an authorised unit trust or units in other collective investment schemes, all transferable securities will be valued:- - (i) if a single price for buying and selling the security is quoted, at that price; - (ii) if separate buying and selling prices are quoted, at the average of the two prices; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if the most recent price available does not reflect the ACD's best estimate of the value, at a value which, in the opinion of the ACD, is fair and reasonable. - (c) Units in an authorised unit trust or other collective investment scheme will be valued:- - (i) if a single price for buying and selling units is quoted, at that price; - (ii) if separate buying and selling prices are quoted, at the average of the two prices providing the buying price has been reduced by any preliminary charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no recent price exists, or if the most recent price available does not reflect the ACD's best estimate of the value of the units or shares, at a value which, in the opinion of the ACD, is fair and reasonable.